maria-grigorieva/ClusterLog/README.md

 5. *kneighbors* - calculate k-neighbors
 6. *epsilon_search* - search epsilon for the DBSCAN algorithm
 7. *dbscan* - execute DBSCAN clusterization, returns cluster labels

+**Output:**

+The output is available in different views:
+   1) `ALL` - DataFrame grouped by cluster numbers
+   2) `INDEX` - dictionary of lists of indexes for all clusters
+   3) `TARGET` - dictionary of lists of error messages for all clusters
+   4) `cluster labels` - array of cluster labels (as output of DBSCAN -> fit_predict())

+**Clusters statistics:**

+Clusters Statistics returns DataFrame or dictionary with statistic for all clusters:
+- `cluster_name` - name of a cluster
+- `cluster_size` - number of log messages in cluster
+- `pattern` - all common substrings in messages in the cluster
+- `vocab` - all tokens in error messasges
+- `vocab_length` - the length of cluster's vocabulary
+- `mean_length` - average length of log messages in cluster
+- `std_length` - standard deviation of length of log messages in cluster
+- `mean_similarity` - average similarity of log messages in cluster
+- `std_similarity` - standard deviation of similarity of log messages in cluster

 **Installation:**